samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

   Are you a voice coach or perhaps an authority on another topic?
 A set of video guides can help you share your information with your readers if they are willing to pay for it.

   Many bloggers also write and self-publish ebooks that they then sell to their readers.
 Remember, your content must always be excellent if you want people to spend their hard-earned money on it.
 * **Merchandise** related to your own blog.
 You could design customised t-shirts or coffee cups with your logos and sell them to your community of readers.
 This is also a very popular option.
+Here's an example from linustechtips.com

 ![LTT Merchandise shop example](/assets/img/uploads/seeling merch.png "LTT selling their merch")

+# Tips, Tricks and Tools

+Here are some resources and tools you can use to increase your own knowledge and make your website better.

+* [Tinypng ](https://tinypng.com/)- To compress your images before you upload them.
+* [Inkscape ](https://inkscape.org/)- Best **free** alternative to Photoshop to make cool graphics for your blog.
+* [Logos By Nick ](https://www.youtube.com/channel/UCEQXp_fcqwPcqrzNtWJ1w9w)- Set of awesome free Inkscape guides.
+* [Vecteezy ](https://www.vecteezy.com/)- Millions of free icons and vector graphics.
+* [Pexels ](https://www.pexels.com/)- Beautiful stock images to use for free on your blog.
+* [CodeAcademy ](https://www.codecademy.com/)- Learn more about how web design works with free courses.
+* [Smashing Magazine ](http://www.smashingmagazine.com/)- An amazing online magazine with tons of articles and guides about web development.
+* [Wpbeginner ](https://www.wpbeginner.com/blog/)- A great place to read about how to upgrade your blog.

+# Conclusion

+If you need assistance with anything, feel free to leave a comment below